davidchesnut/sp-dev-docs/docs/general-development/understanding-how-to-package-and-deploy-workflow-in-sharepoint-2013.md

 ---
-title: Understanding how to package and deploy workflow in SharePoint 2013 ms.prod: SHAREPOINTDESIGNER ms.assetid: 545b4930-ac05-4c9d-9980-5818cb800cf1
+title: Understanding how to package and deploy workflow in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 545b4930-ac05-4c9d-9980-5818cb800cf1
 ---

 # Understanding how to package and deploy workflow in SharePoint 2013
 Learn how to package and deploy a workflow in SharePoint Server 2013 with SharePoint Designer 2013.
 ## Overview of the workflow packaging capabilities of SharePoint Designer 2013
 <a name="section1"> </a>